androizer/ngx-crudx/README.md

-# Leveraging Entity & Repository pattern in Angular 😎
+# Leveraging Repository pattern + Entity in Angular 😎

 > **NOTE: This DOC is under WIP**